Own-Data-Privateer/hoardy-mail/README.md

 - delivery mode (mutually exclusive):
   - `--yolo`
-  : messages that fail to be delivered into the `--maildir` or by the `--mda` are left un`--mark`ed on the server but no other messages get affected, current `imaparms fetch` continues as if nothing is amiss
+  : messages that fail to be delivered into the `--maildir` or by the `--mda` are left un`--mark`ed on the server but no other messages get affected and currently running `imaparms fetch` continues as if nothing is amiss
   - `--careful`
-  : messages that fail to be delivered into the `--maildir` or by the `--mda` are left un`--mark`ed on the server but no other messages get affected, `imaparms` aborts currently running `fetch` if zero messages from the current batch get delivered as that usually means that the target file system is out of space, read-only, or generates IO errors (default)
+  : messages that fail to be delivered into the `--maildir` or by the `--mda` are left un`--mark`ed on the server, no other messages get affected, but `imaparms` aborts currently running `fetch` and all the following commands of the `for-each` (if any) if zero messages from the current batch got successfully delivered --- as that usually means that the target file system is out of space, read-only, or generates IO errors (default)
   - `--paranoid`
   : `imaparms` aborts the process immediately if any of the messages in the current batch fail to be delivered into the `--maildir` or by the `--mda`, the whole batch gets left un`--mark`ed on the server